Main Navigation - Mobile

 VIII.
 REPRISAL

-The school district will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the school district who retaliates against any person who makes a good faith report of alleged bullying or against any person who testifies, assists, or participates in an investigation, or against any person who testifies, assists, or participates in a proceeding or hearing relating to such bullying.
+The District will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the District who retaliates against any person who makes a good faith report of alleged bullying or against any person who testifies, assists, or participates in an investigation, or against any person who testifies, assists, or participates in a proceeding or hearing relating to such bullying.
 Retaliation includes, but is not limited to, any form of intimidation, reprisal, harassment, or intentional disparate treatment.

 IX.
 TRAINING AND EDUCATION

-A. The school district annually will provide information and any applicable training to school district staff regarding this policy.
+A. The District annually will provide information and any applicable training to District staff regarding this policy.

-B. The school district annually will provide education and information to students regarding bullying, including information regarding this school district policy prohibiting bullying, appropriate reporting procedures for reporting bullying, the harmful effects of bullying, and other applicable initiatives to prevent bullying.
+B. The District annually will provide education and information to students regarding bullying, including information regarding this District policy prohibiting bullying, appropriate reporting procedures for reporting bullying, the harmful effects of bullying, and other applicable initiatives to prevent bullying.

-C. The administration of the school district is directed to implement programs and other initiatives to prevent bullying, to respond to bullying in a manner that does not stigmatize the victim, and to make resources or referrals to resources available to victims of bullying.
+C. The administration of the District is directed to implement programs and other initiatives to prevent bullying, to respond to bullying in a manner that does not stigmatize the victim, and to make resources or referrals to resources available to victims of bullying.

 X. NOTICE

-The school district will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook.
+A. The District will give annual notice of this policy to students, parents or guardians, and staff, and this policy shall appear in the student handbook.

 Minn.
 Stat. §§ 121A.40-121A.56 (Pupil Fair Dismissal Act)